-In the event this year, the lump sum retirement benefits paid to firefighters who actually retired during the year was in excess of that sum based on the estimated number of firefighters who were eligible and were likely to retire.
-The pension top-up grant accordingly under-advanced by the Government is required to be paid to the Fire Authority after the year end accounts are finalised
+In the event this year, both the lump sum retirement benefits paid to firefighters who actually retired during the year was in excess of that sum based on the estimated number of firefighters who were eligible and were likely to retire and the estimate of pension pay proved to be understated.
+The pension top-up grant accordingly under-advanced by the Government is required to be paid to the Fire Authority after the year end accounts are finalised.